limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 pinkydb
 ```

+Three numbers and the host name `pinkydb` I already knew.

 ### WordPress

-Let's use `wpscan` to scan for WordPress vulnerabilities and to identify users.
+The best tool, hands down and bar none, to scan for WordPress vulnerabilities and to identify users, is `wpscan`.

 ```
 # wpscan --url pinkydb --enumerate u